DDA Housing Scheme: 1,353 flats allotted through online draw of lots | Science-Environment

 ''Registration money of all unsuccessful applicants, including waitlisted applicants will be refunded within 15 days.
 The surrendered or cancelled flats will be allotted to the waitlisted applicants through the same draw process, if they give their consent for allotment and deposit registration money again and when demanded by DDA before the draw,'' the urban body said in a statement.

-The draw was conducted based on a random number-generation system and in the presence of judges and senior officers of the DDA at its headquarters Vikas Sadan.

-For the first time, the entire process of the scheme i.e application, payment, issue of demand letters to successful applicants, cancellation and refund of money, etc., was made online and applicants have to visit DDA office only once for it, it said.
+For the first time, the entire process of the scheme i.e application, payment, issue of demand letters to successful applicants, cancellation and refund of money, etc., was made online and applicants have to visit DDA office only once for it, the urban body said.

 The maximum number of 757 flats were offered in the middle-income group (MIG) category.